Bible translations in the Middle Ages: Vetus Latina, or the Old Latin

+The earliest Latin translations are collectively known as the Vetus Latina.
+These Old Latin translations date from at least the early fourth century, and exhibit a great number of minor variations.
 Usage of the Vetus Latina as the backbone of the church and liturgy continued well into the Twelfth Century.
 Perhaps the most complete, and certainly the largest surviving example is Codex Gigas, which can be seen in its entirety online.
 Housed in the National Library of Sweden, the massive Bible opens with the Five Books of Moses and ends with Third Book of Kings.